Live 2026: Minneapolis

 Speaker:

-Bill George, Author, "True North: Leading Authentically in Today's Workplace" & Former CEO, Medtronic
+Bill George, Author, “True North: Leading Authentically in Today’s Workplace, Emerging Leader Edition,” and Former CEO, Medtronic

 Moderator: